BousilDev/strategy-game-3/Meeting-notes.md

 1. Implement the info layer further
 2. Add helper function(s) to Building to help calculate the gained resources per turn in Game
 3. Continue implementing other sprint items

+# Meeting 13.11.2025 16::30 - 17::30 @On site
+Sprint 3, "daily" 2

+**Participants**:

+1. Oliver Niemi
+2. Konsta Suuriniemi
+3. Aleksi Sarja
+4. Topi Varuskivi
+5. Atte Inki

+## Summary of works

+UI info layer works, main refactored using User Interface class, initial implementation of Cards, more Building and Unit functionalities

+## Challenges

+1. Making Buildings and Units compatible with Cards (Cloning or Creating)

+## Actions

+1. Discussed the UI changes, possible UI improvements and a possible solution to the challenge described above
+2. Scheduled a time for next meeting, Tuesday 18.11 at 12.00

+## Project status

+Info layer exists with a working 'next turn' button and initial Tile info (no actual Tile info yet).
+The implementation of Cards has begun.

+### TODOs

+1. Connect separate functionalities into UI and update existing code to manage new changes